yuezijie/yuezijie.github.io/opportunities.md

 <script src = "https://ajax.googleapis.com/ajax/libs/jquery/2.1.1/jquery.min.js"></script>
 <Body>
-We are always looking for excellent researchers, including interns, PhDs, Post-docs, and visiting students to work with us on computer vision and multimmedia projects.
+We are always looking for excellent researchers, including interns, PhDs, post-docs, and visiting students to work with us on computer vision and multimedia projects.

-If you are interested, feel free to drop an messgae to Dr. Shi <B>miaojing.shi@kcl.ac.uk</B>.
+If you are interested, feel free to drop an message to Dr. Shi <B>miaojing.shi@kcl.ac.uk</B>.

 </Body>